What does the GMAT measure?

-The Graduate Management Admission Test is a computer adaptive test conducted at authorized test centers across the world.
+The Graduate Management Admission Test is a computer adaptive test conducted at authorised test centres across the world.
 The test writers do not give a ‘syllabus’ that a student can work through to prepare for the test.
 The GMAT is neither a test of academic excellence, nor a test of intelligence or aptitude.
-However, analyzing each section and its question types will give an insight into the content and skills tested in the GMAT.
+However, analysing each section and its question types will give an insight into the content and skills tested in the GMAT.

-AWA tests a candidate’s ability to analyze a given argument, identifying the inherent flaws in it, and provide logical and reasonable solutions in the form of an essay.
+The AWA section tests a candidate’s ability to analyse a given argument, identify the inherent flaws in it, and provide logical and reasonable solutions in the form of an essay.
 Clarity in reasoning and coherence of thought are major assessment criteria for the AWA.
 The essay also needs to conform to elements of standard written English.

-The Integrated Reasoning section measures the candidate’s ability to evaluate information presented in multiple formats and from multiple sources – such as text, charts, graphs, tables etc. An on-screen calculator is provided only for this section of the test.
+The IR section measures the candidate’s ability to evaluate information presented in multiple formats and from multiple sources – such as text, charts, graphs, tables, etc. An on-screen calculator is provided only for this section of the test.
 The section consists of 12 questions that fall into the following categories:

 - Multi-Source Reasoning